SlavkoPrytula/Market/README.md

 ### PROGRAM USE

 - ##### Module:
-  - The Menu Class gives you an oportunity to chase what you want to do:
+  - The Menu Class gives you an opportunity to choose what you want to do:
     - Show all Notes;
     - Search Notes;
     - Add Note;